-The Nordea Bank Danmark Group and its individual legal entities are well capitalised at end-Q1 2012 and have access to available capital from Nordea Bank AB (publ), the parent company of the Nordea Bank Danmark Group, if necessary.
+The Nordea Bank Danmark Group and its individual legal entities are well capitalised at end-Q2 2012 and have access to available capital from Nordea Bank AB (publ), the parent company of the Nordea Bank Danmark Group, if necessary.

-- o The individual solvency need at end-Q1 2012 for the Nordea Bank Danmark Group and Nordea Bank Danmark A/S remains unchanged at 10.5%.
-The individual solvency need is in excess of the legal minimum requirement of 8%. - o The individual solvency need for Nordea Kredit Realkreditaktieselskab at end-Q1 2012 is 10%, increased from 9%.
-While no change has occurred to the risk picture, the increase of the individual solvency need relates to capital structure revisions within the Nordea Group in preparation for the new capital requirement regime. - o The Nordea Bank Danmark Group and its legal entities conduct capital adequacy stress testing in collaboration with the Nordea Group to ensure that adequate capital is available within the Nordea Bank Danmark Group and its parent company in the event of, for instance, severe credit losses or changes in regulatory capital requirements.
+- o The individual solvency need at end-Q2 2012 for the Nordea Bank Danmark Group and Nordea Bank Danmark A/S remains unchanged at 10.5%.
+The individual solvency need is in excess of the legal minimum requirement of 8%. - o The individual solvency need for Nordea Kredit Realkreditaktieselskab at end-Q2 2012 is unchanged at 10%. - o The Nordea Bank Danmark Group and its legal entities conduct capital adequacy stress testing in collaboration with the Nordea Group to ensure that adequate capital is available within the Nordea Bank Danmark Group and its parent company in the event of, for instance, severe credit losses or changes in regulatory capital requirements.